prtjs/conjugador/readme.md

 #### Retorno

-Retorna um objeto com as conjugações do verbo onde o valor de cada propriedade é uma *array* com a conjugação em todas as pessoas do singular e do plural.
+Retorna um objeto com as conjugações do verbo no qual o valor de cada propriedade é uma *array* com a conjugação em todas as pessoas do singular e do plural.

 As propriedades retornadas são: